lowkey42/lowkey42.github.com/_posts/2021-05-02-world_creation.md

 }
 ```

-As can be seen in the images below, the vertices are distributed evenly on the surface ... too evenly.
+As can be seen in the images below, the vertices are distributed evenly on the surface ... perhaps too evenly.
 In some cases we might want a more natural and less uniform look.
-This can be achieved quite easily by adding a small offset (`0<=offset<1.0`) to the loop variable `i` before its used int the calculations:
+This can be achieved quite easily by adding a small random offset (`0 <= offset < 1.0`) to the loop variable `i` before its used int the calculations:
 ```cpp
 const auto offset = perturbation > 0 ? rand->uniform(0.f, perturbation) : 0.f;
 auto       ii    = std::min(i + offset, vertices - 1.f);